Xilinx/mlir-aie/docs/AIEDesignPatterns.md

 [ObjectFIFO Example](https://github.com/Xilinx/mlir-aie/tree/main/test/objectFifo-stateful-transform/non_adjacency_test_1.aie.mlir)

-An objectFifo can be established between two tiles.
+An objectFIFO can be established between two tiles.
+Unlike a typical FIFO, elements are not pushed to nor popped from the objectFIFO.
+Instead, a pool of memory elements is allocated to the objectFIFO.
+Processes can then write to and read from these memory elements after acquiring them.

-Define two tiles and create an AIE.objectFifo with two elements of type <memref<16xi32>> between them:
+Define two tiles and create an AIE.objectFifo of depth two between them, with the two elements being of type <memref<16xi32>>:
 ```
 %tile12 = AIE.tile(1, 2)
 %tile33 = AIE.tile(3, 3)
 %objFifo = AIE.objectFifo.createObjectFifo(%tile12, %tile33, 2) : !AIE.objectFifo<memref<16xi32>>
 ```
+After subsequent conversion passes, each of the objectFifo elements is instantiated as an AIE.buffer with an AIE.lock.

-objectFifo operations have a 'port' attribute which indicates whether a tile is a 'producer' or a 'consumer' of that objectFifo.
+objectFIFO operations have a 'port' attribute which indicates whether a tile is a 'producer' or a 'consumer' of that objectFIFO.
-Operations can be performed on the objectFifo in the cores: elements can be acquired from the objectFIFO and accessed via an AIE.objectFifoSubview type, then released.
+Operations can be performed on the objectFIFO in the cores: elements can be acquired from the objectFIFO and accessed via an AIE.objectFifoSubview type, then released:
 ```
 %core12 = AIE.core(%tile12) {
 	%c0 = arith.constant 0 : index